tanveer-hussain/Video-Summarization/README.md

 Repository Details
 =========
-This repository contains two root folders: 1) VS-Matlab and 2) VS-Python.
+This repository contains two root folders: 1) VS-Python and 2) VS-Matlab.
 This paper has been implemented in both these languages.

 VS-Python
 =======